 Continuing the theme, it’s also important to get the jib boom as low a possible.
 In the picture on the below, the boom is a too high, that could make tensioning the jib difficult and throws other settings out.

-The image below shows the boom better attached, the line is attached to the boom using a fishing line slip knot and hooked around the half eyelet with a farmer’s loop knot.
+The image below shows the boom better attached, the line is attached to the boom using a round turn and two and a half hitches and hooked around the half eyelet with a bowline.
 A small drop of superglue on the knots is still a good idea to help prevent them slipping.
-The loop below has slipped and will need redoing.
+The bowline below has slipped and will need redoing.

-Using a metal swivel to fix boom to eyelet could work, but might break class rules if you intend to race.
+Using a metal swivel to fix boom to eyelet might work, but would probably break class rules if you intend to race.
 If I did need to rake the mast back, raising the jib boom would still be easier than reattaching forestay and jib halyard with more play.

 You could even have two attachment lines permanently tied to the boom, one for a low boom position one for a higher boom position.
 Or with some nifty knot work, even two loops on one line.